andrewhead/Package-Qualifiers/README.md

 You can see a list of available computations by running `python data.py compute --help`.
 Just like for the commands for fetching and importing data, you can specify your data with the `--db` and `--db-config` parameters.

+If you run the `compute tasks` command, you *must* specify a `--db-config`.
+The Java program that this command wraps connects only to Postgres and does not share the default database configuration of the rest of the project.

 ## Running migrations

 If the models have been updated since you created your tables, you should run migrations on your database: